GrzegorzKi/MovieRental-MVVM/README.md

 * Code-behind was not fully eliminated from the project despite best efforts.
   Some stuff would require big hacks in order to remove it and keep current functionality intact.
-* ViewModels themselves show some confirmation dialogs, which is against MVVM pattern (making it VM-independent would produce much more code)
+* ViewModels themselves show some confirmation dialogs, which is against MVVM pattern (making it VM-independent would produce much more code).
 * With that (and some other things), the code-base IS NOT 100% MVVM-pattern-compliant.
 Just keep that in mind, as they say: one does not simply create MVVM application.
 * Data in ViewModels are reloaded in full when anything in database changes.
+  The indended behaviour would be to change collection in VMs themselves.
   This might be both easy and difficult to solve - unfortunately, I haven't found a feasible solution myself.
 * The code doesn't have exception handling except for a global one for